 The following introduces trends in professionalism.
 It is an excerpt from a more substantial project entitled: The Four Problems.
 The focus of that effort is on planning, architecture, and engineering.
 The challenge to all professionals today suggests that the dance with the bear has begun, and we can’t stop until the bear stops.

-Three Steps of a Four Step Damce
+Three Steps of a Four-Step Dance

 These stages suggest a fourth – the rapid development of interprofessional education to support radically new and deeply needed practices.
-The implication is an increase in technology transfers between professions with advanced applications and the exchange of data sets for quantifying everything by gram per second, per second in the erg economy.
+The implication is an increase in technology transfers between professions with advanced applications and the exchange of data sets for quantifying everything by gram per second in the erg economy.
 Examples are (political) (economic)

-Dense urban areas such as New Jersey (the densest suburban State) and New York City may be hard hit.
+Dense urban areas such as New Jersey (the densest suburban State) and New York City may be hard.
 Still, they also offer the best capacity for intervention fueled by data and backed with the ability to initiate clinical trials as proof rapidly.
 The issue was summed up succinctly when State Governor Andrew Cuomo pointed out that we knew COVID-19 was identified in China as early as November 2019.
 Still, they did not confirm until early January, and so he made a demand.

 “…the federal government should decentralize testing and give it to the states.
 I have 200 labs in this State.
 Let me use my 200 labs.
 Why am I waiting on the FDA and CDC?”(News Conference 16 March 2020)

 The State of New York acquired the authority to proceed.
 Most of those labs are in New York City.
-The element to remember is the concept of readiness and the effective use of unique human power – the ability to analyze, understand, and act.
+The element to remember is the concept of readiness and the effective use of unique human power – the ability to analyze, understand and act.
 Because events with a global impact can occur without significant warning, the lesson already learned regards the first-level response to energize analysis, define the problem, and determine urgency.
 All of us know this as a well-known national defense protocol – DefCon One to whatever.
-The professionals in microbiology labs got nothing; action did not occur at the national level until a State Governor demanded it.
+Unfortunately, the professionals in microbiology labs got nothing; action did not occur at the national level until a State Governor demanded it.

 In the urban world, well before a large construction project begins, technology provides the architect and engineer with services to model highly complex systems in virtual environments envisioning entirely new frameworks for social and economic interaction.
-These systems suggest the ability to document and envision the impact on a hospital system during a health care crisis; it can mark the flow of every ounce of water, watt of power, and a liter of air in every tube, wire, and opening serving urban life.
+For example, these systems suggest the ability to document and envision the impact on a hospital system during a health care crisis; it can mark the flow of every ounce of water, watt of power, and a liter of air in every tube, wire, and opening serving urban life.